francis-pouatcha/multi-party-computing/cha.md

 If you know the factors of $n$, it becomes easy to compute $x$.

-Remark that the RSA problem and the residuosity problem both build on top of the integer factorization problem and leverage the power of the modular arithmetic.
+Remark that the RSA problem and the residuosity problem both build on top of the integer factorization problem and leverage the power of modular arithmetic.

 ## Discrete Log Problem (DLP)
 Given: